-Springfields First School recognises that LAC are particularly vulnerable to exclusions.
-Where a LAC is at risk of exclusion the school will try every practicable means to maintain the child in school.
+Springfields First School recognises that children who are looked after are particularly vulnerable to exclusions.
+Where a child who is looked after is at risk of exclusion the school will try every practicable means to maintain the child in school.
 A multi - professional meeting will be arranged, bringing together all those involved with the young person to discuss strategies to minimise the risk of exclusion.